 Cambados, birthplace of many artists, has always been well known for the presence of a large number of intellectuals.
 Thus, the opening speech of the festival has been given by figures as Álvaro Cunqueiro, Torrente Ballester, Figueira Valverde and Celso Emilio Ferreiro.

 The Albariño Festival in Cambados was declared Festival of Tourist Interest in Galicia in 1977, and of National Interest in 1990.
-The challenge of the local government is now achieving the international recognition.
+Since 2018 it has been a Festival of International Tourist Interest.

 What to do in Cambados